-Adults: Individuals who wish to visit the school must have prior approval for their visit.
-On arrival, they must sign in at the school office where they will be given a visitor's pass.
-NO pupil shall be released or allowed to see or talk to anyone except a parent or someone having a parent's official and verified authority.
-Students: Student visitations are not allowed.
+Individuals who wish to visit the school must have a valid, pre-approved or scheduled reason to do so.
+All visitors must sign in at the school office where they will be given a visitor badge that they must visibly wear throughout their visit.
+NO student shall be released or allowed to see or talk to anyone except a parent or someone having a parent's official and verified authority.
+Student visitations are not allowed unless they are a part of the formal education program authorized by the administration.